shybovycha/shoot-them/README.md

 ## Build

-Run CMake: `cmake -Bbuild -H. && cmake --build build`
+Run CMake: `cmake -B build -S . -DCMAKE_TOOLCHAIN_FILE=$VCPKG_HOME/scripts/buildsystems/vcpkg.cmake && cmake --build build`

+## Updating the dependencies

+After making changes to the dependencies, make sure to update the `builtin-baseline` in the `vcpkg.json` file so that vcpkg does not install wrong versions of the dependencies.
+This could be done with `vcpkg x-update-baseline`.

 ## TODO